 By Aly Sterling, founder and president of Aly Sterling Philanthropy

 There is no doubt that technology has the power to revolutionize the nonprofit world—and in recent years, it certainly has.
-With all of the obstacles that nonprofits face, from fundraising struggles to data management complications, nonprofit professionals have been adopting rising tech trends to combat some of the issues they face.
+With all of the obstacles nonprofits face, from fundraising struggles to managing donor records, technology has become an important tool to have on hand.

-If so, it’s not to say technology should be disregarded or ignored by nonprofit professionals.
-Rather, technology should be used to aid your team (not replace them).
-As you try to create a healthy balance between the two, ask yourself these important questions:
+Because of its many benefits, technology shouldn’t be disregarded or ignored by nonprofit professionals.
+Rather, technology should be used to aid your team and strengthen donor relationships.
+As you figure out the best way to incorporate technology into your nonprofit’s operations, ask yourself these important questions:

 - What tech trends are taking nonprofits by storm?